Santhoshkumar2298/PassGuard/README.md

 - UI based password manager.
 - Authentication for login.
 - Generation of passwords ranging from 8 to 18 characters in length, consisting of letters, symbols, and numbers.
 - Storage of passwords along with respective website names and usernames.
+Even once password is generated it will be stored in clipboard for usage.
 - Exporting stored passwords to a CSV file.
 - Sending an email to a configured email address.